The-OpenROAD-Project/OpenROAD-flow-scripts/tools/codespace/README.md

 ### OpenROAD GUI

 At the bottom, there should be tab `PORTS`, where you will find the `Forwarded Address`.
-A link labelled `Desktop (6080) is provided, which you can follow to open the OpenROAD GUI.
+A link labelled `Desktop (6080)` is provided, which you can follow to open the OpenROAD GUI.

 ![open](../../docs/images/open_vnc.gif)

 Test that the ORFS flow works by running the following commands:

 ```
-cd ~/OpenROAD-flow-scripts/flow
+cd /OpenROAD-flow-scripts/flow
-. ../env.sh
+source ../env.sh
 make
 make gui_final
 ```